wcgordon1/TustinRecruiting/src/content/jobs/bola-saas-ae-id-bf-3293.md

   negotiation, and presentation skills.
 Ability to build rapport with clients and understand their unique needs.
 Familiarity with CRM tools such as Salesforce or HubSpot.
 Experience in HealthTech or AI is a plus.
 A selfstarter with excellent organizational skills and attention to detail.
+Why Join Bola AI?
+Innovative Product: Represent cuttingedge technology revolutionizing dental practices.
+Career Growth: Opportunities for advancement within a fastgrowing company.
+Prime Location: Work in a vibrant, collaborative environment in Newport Beach.
+Competitive Compensation: Base salary plus uncapped commission, health benefits, and more.
 location: 'Newport Beach, CA'
 team: Artificial Intelligence
 datePosted: '2024-12-28T17:01:24.917Z'